Virginia Beach Town Center: Phase IV (On Hold)

 Was scheduled to begin in the fourth quarter of 2008 but was moved to 2009.
 In the summer the Virginia Beach branch office of the Virginian Pilot, the Beacon Building, was cleared to make way for the Gateway Bank Tower; the paper's Virginia Beach operations moved nearby to the Westin Hotel building.
 Groundbreaking for the tower was to take place in 2010, then moved to early to mid-2011 but for unknown reasons the phase has been put on hiatus as of 2011.

 Phase IV and additional phases, if any, are scheduled to include an additional 1630000 sqft space.
 Ground broke on phase V in early 2013 and construction began in spring 2013.
 The developer has noted that Phase IV is still on hold and will begin after construction of phase V.

 Phase V

 Included 4525 Main Street Tower, Encore Apartments, and 23,000 SF of retail.

-Phase V added 236,000 sq ft with an $84 million private investment and a $21 million public investment.
+Phase V added 236,000 sqft with an $84 million private investment and a $21 million public investment.

 Phase VI

 Included Premier Apartments, Premier retail, and the Zeiders American Dream Theater.

-Phase VI added 55,000 sq ft with a $38 million private investment and a $4 million public investment.
+Phase VI added 55,000 sqft with a $38 million private investment and a $4 million public investment.